Oregon City Municipal Elevator

 The Oregon City Municipal Elevator is a 130 ft elevator which connects two neighborhoods in Oregon City in the U.S. state of Oregon.
-It is one of at least 8 outdoor municipal elevators in the world.
 The upper portion contains an observation deck which accounts for its flying saucer appearance.

 There have been two elevators at this location.
 The current elevator was built in 1954–55, and it was added to the National Register of Historic Places in 2014.

 Geography of Oregon City

 The city of Oregon City includes dramatic changes in elevation.
 The city's central business district is sandwiched between the Willamette River and a basalt cliff, and is only several blocks wide.
 At the top of the 90 ft cliff lies another neighborhood.
 Indian trails negotiating the cliffside were used originally to connect the two areas beginning with the founding of the town in 1829.
 Numerous stairways were built in the mid-1860s, but a better transportation solution was needed.